ozakary/data-NaMO2F2/figures/README.md

 - Organizes figures into two categories: Manuscript and Supporting Information for clarity.

 Feel free to browse through the figures, and check the corresponding scripts and datasets.
 Ensure all dependencies are installed before attempting to run the scripts for reproducibility.

+---

+For further details, please refer to the respective folders or contact the author via the provided email.